ssorj/qpid-proton/proton-c/bindings/cpp/docs/overview.md

 sends the request, so the response is delivered to the client's receiver.

-The @ref server_direct.cpp example shows how to implement a request-response server.
+The @ref server-direct.cpp example shows how to implement a request-response server.

 ## Delivery guarantees